 Safety Study 1

 This is a lab rat study showing Apoaequorin is safe.
-The study was sponsored by Quincy Biosciences and their researchers.
+Quincy Biosciences and its researchers sponsored the study.

 Safety Study 2